thkodin/MsgCypher/README.md

     git clone https://github.com/thkodin/MsgCypher.git {clone-path}
     ```

-- [Download it as a zip](https://github.com/thkodin/MsgCypher/archive/refs/heads/main.zip) and extract the repository.
+- Or, [download it as a zip](https://github.com/thkodin/MsgCypher/archive/refs/heads/main.zip) and extract the repository.
 You can also do this from PowerShell, which might be helpful if you are connecting remotely.

     ```shell
     Invoke-WebRequest https://github.com/thkodin/MsgCypher/archive/refs/heads/main.zip -OutFile {download-path}